awsdocs/amazon-rekognition-developer-guide/doc_source/API_GetFaceDetection.md

 # GetFaceDetection<a name="API_GetFaceDetection"></a>

-Gets face detection results for a Rekognition Video analysis started by [StartFaceDetection](API_StartFaceDetection.md)\.
+Gets face detection results for a Amazon Rekognition Video analysis started by [StartFaceDetection](API_StartFaceDetection.md)\.

-Face detection with Rekognition Video is an asynchronous operation\.
+Face detection with Amazon Rekognition Video is an asynchronous operation\.
 You start face detection by calling [StartFaceDetection](API_StartFaceDetection.md) which returns a job identifier \(`JobId`\)\.
-When the face detection operation finishes, Rekognition Video publishes a completion status to the Amazon Simple Notification Service topic registered in the initial call to `StartFaceDetection`\.
+When the face detection operation finishes, Amazon Rekognition Video publishes a completion status to the Amazon Simple Notification Service topic registered in the initial call to `StartFaceDetection`\.
 To get the results of the face detection operation, first check that the status value published to the Amazon SNS topic is `SUCCEEDED`\.
 If so, call [GetFaceDetection](#API_GetFaceDetection) and pass the job identifier \(`JobId`\) from the initial call to `StartFaceDetection`\.

  `GetFaceDetection` returns an array of detected faces \(`Faces`\) sorted by the time the faces were detected\.